Interesting things to see and do along the Gulf Coast from Pensacola to Destin Florida.

-The scenic coastal drive from Pensacola Beach to Grayton Beach is about 70 miles but considering going through several communities with reduced speeds, figure a 2 hour drive.
-If you are staying in the Pensacola area, you could do the trip as a day trip including a few hours stopping at destinations along the way.
-Our favorite was at the end of the drive in the quaint community of Grayton Beach whose unofficial town slogan is “Nice Dogs, Strange People.”
+The scenic coastal drive from Pensacola or Pensacola Beach to Destin is about 43 miles and without stops would take about an hour.
+If you are staying in the Pensacola area, you could easily do the trip as a day trip including a few hours stopping at destinations along the way.

-The first leg of the route is 18 miles long on State Highway 399 on Santa Rosa Island from Pensacola Beach to Navarre Beach.
+However, I think the more scenic drive is to cross the bridge into Pensacola Beach and then go East on State Highway 399 on Santa Rosa Island from to Navarre Beach.
 The island along this stretch of road is a narrow strip of sand dunes with Santa Rosa Sound on one side and the Gulf of Mexico on the other.
 After leaving the community of Pensacola Beach proper, there are no homes or buildings along the route, just dunes and water as far as the eye can see.
 Every few miles, however, there is a designated beach and parking area.
 The rest of the terrain however is a protected natural area – off limits.

 Most visitors or tourists however will do a drive through of Fort Walton Beach and cross the bridge back onto Santa Rosa Island to the community of Okaloosa Island, which is essentially the beach and gulf playground for residents of Fort Walton Beach.
 Like Pensacola Beach and Navarre Beach there are huge modern high rise condo-hotels on the beach, sugar sand parks and public beaches on both the gulf and bay sides, and an entertainment district.